dstuecken/sshfs-gui/README.md

 ### Readme

-sshfs-gui is a GUI wrapper for either MacFUSE SSHFS (preferred) or the implementation at http://pqrs.org/macosx/sshfs/
+sshfs-gui is a GUI wrapper for SSHFS

 You need Mac OS X 10.5+ and at least one of the utilities listed below: